Ioan Totu: Life and political career

-Totu was an economist and member of the Romanian Politburo.
-He also served as the head of the Romanian mission to East European Common Market (CEMA).
-He was generally known for his toughness, especially in his comments to the US Department of State regarding the latter's criticism of the Romanian government for human rights abuse.
+Totu was a member of the Romanian Politburo.
+He also served as the head of the Romanian mission to COMECON.
+He was generally known for his toughness, especially in his comments to the United States Department of State regarding the latter's criticism of the Romanian government for human rights abuse.
 As a member of Nicolae Ceaușescu's regime, he harshly criticized the U.S. Secretary of State George P. Shultz for seeking to "weaken the positions of socialism".

 Totu was appointed Vice Prime Minister of Romania on November 3, 1982 and served in this post until March 28, 1985.
 On August 26, 1986 he was appointed Minister of Foreign Affairs of Romania replacing a less experienced diplomat Ilie Văduva.
 As Minister of Foreign Affairs, Totu re-established Romania's relations with Israel with the purpose to expand trade and economic relations, and to play an international role in the Middle East peace process.
 His term in office ended on November 2, 1989 and he was appointed the President of the State Planning Committee on November 4 which he held until December 22, 1989.